FRC2706/Minibots/gen2-build.md

 Motors (2): "TT" motors from chassis kit or, if you want ones that have built-in quadrature encoders: https://www.robotshop.com/ca/en/micro-6v-160rpm-1201-dc-geared-motor-encoder.html

-Wheels (2): from chassis kit or https://www.buyapi.ca/product/thin-white-wheel-for-tt-dc-gearbox-motors-65mm-diameter/
+Wheels (2): from chassis kit or buy your own, you will also need a 1.25" rolling caster

 Ultrasonic Sensor: any HC-SR04 will do, but these ones have built in JST connectors: https://www.sunfounder.com/ultrasonic-module-hc-sr04-distance-sensor.html